- Home

 - Everyday Finance

-However, these products have so far been relatively unregulated, and borrowers lack the kinds of protections that they usually would benefit from when taking out a loan.
+However, these products have so far been unregulated, and borrowers lack the kinds of protections that they usually would benefit from when taking out a loan.
 Not only this, but there are concerns that the advertising for these products is not always completely transparent, and borrowers aren’t always fully aware of what they’re signing up for.

 Get expert mortgage advice*

-Looking to discuss your mortgage options?
-Rest Less members can book a free mortgage consultation from Fidelius.
+If you’re looking for expert mortgage advice, you can get a free consultation with an independent mortgage adviser at Fidelius.
 Speak with a qualified, FCA-regulated, independent mortgage adviser you can trust.
-Rated 4.7/5 on VouchedFor from over 1,000 reviews.
+Rated 4.7/5 on Vouchedfor from over 2,600 reviews.

 How do ‘Buy Now Pay Later’ schemes work?